Natasha Hastings: Career

 In 2013 Hastings won the USATF 400 meters outdoor title in 49.94 on 22 June 2013, thus making the US Track and Field Team for the 2013 World Championships in Athletics in Moscow, where she finished in fourth place.

 In 2015 Hastings also made the US Track and Field Team for the 2015 World Championships in Athletics in Beijing.
 She finished 5th in her semifinal and did not advance to the final.
 She was part of the 4 × 400 meters women team and they finished in second place for a silver medal.

 In 2016, Natasha Hastings qualified for the 2016 Rio Olympics, finishing third in the US trials with a time of 50.17 seconds in the 400 m.
 In Rio, Hastings finished fourth in the final of the 400 m, running the race in 50.34 seconds.

 At the 2016 Great North City Games in the UK, Hastings ran a personal best of 16.67 in a 150 m straight track race, finishing second.

 In 2017, Hastings won the 400 m at the Golden Gala meet in Rome, with a time of 50.52 seconds.
 She ran a season's best of 50.14 in the 400 m at the 2017 USA Outdoor Track and Field Championships, finishing fourth.

 At the end of the 2022 season Hastings announced her retirement from the sport in an Instagram post.

 Personal

 Hastings has a YouTube channel, which includes behind the scenes footage of her races, workouts, and preparation.
 She also has a series of videos called "Tea Time", during which she talks about topics ranging from dating to mental preparation, often with friends and fellow athletes such as Michelle Carter.
-She got engaged to former NFL cornerback, William Gay, on July 22, 2018, but the couple never married.
+She was engaged to former NFL cornerback, William Gay, from July 2018 to 2020, but the couple never married.
 They have one son together.

 She is the cousin of former Trinidad and Tobago goalkeeper Shaka Hislop and his brother Kona Hislop.

 Her mother, Joanne, was one of the United Kingdom's top junior sprinters before she emigrated to the USA.